-1. Only Windows 7/8/10 Pro, Windows 7 Ultimate, and Windows 7/8/10 Enterprise can accept the remote connection to a computer via RDP.
+1. Only Windows 7/8/10 Pro, Windows 7 Ultimate, and Windows 7/8/10 Enterprise can accept the remote connection via RDP.
 Starter and Home versions do not offer this option.
 Owners of these systems will connect from their computers to others via RDP, but they cannot accept a connection via a remote desktop.

 2. Only one user is allowed to connect to the remote desktop (one session).

 Clients for connection via RDP protocol exist for almost all versions of Windows, Linux, Mac OS X, iOS, Android operating systems.
 By default, TCP 3389 is used for RDP protocol work.

 Configuration of a Keenetic router to establish a remote RDP connection to a computer on the local network will vary depending on what IP address the router uses to access the Internet — public or private.
 Please refer to the article What is the difference between a public and private IP address?.
 From this article, you will learn how to determine for yourself whether your IP address is public or private.

 With a public IP address on the router for Internet access, you can connect directly to any computer in your home network.
 To do this, you need to register the computer on your local network via the Keenetic web interface, assign a permanent IP address to your computer, and on the Forwarding page, create a rule to forward TCP port 3389 to this computer.